Classifying strict discrete opfibrations with lax morphisms: Introduction

-We end the paper in \cref{mc-000P} with a smattering of examples.
-We have taken pains to make the main theorem \emph{iterable}, in the sense that when \(T : \K \to \K\) is an appropriate enhanced 2-monad on an appropriate enhanced 2-category (which, for lack of a better name, we call a \emph{plumbus} in \cref{mc-001K}), then the enhanced 2-category \(\Alg_{\lax}(T)\) of strict algebras and lax morphisms is also appropriate.
-We may therefore apply the main theorem again to any appropriate enhanced 2-monad on \(\Alg_{\lax}(T)\).
+We end the paper in \cref{sec:examples} with a smattering of examples.
+Our main theorem is \emph{iterable}, in the sense that, except for the 2-monad, the kind of data going in it is the same as the data coming out of it.
+We may therefore apply the main theorem again to any opfibrantly cartesian 2-monad on \(\LaxAlg_{\lax, t\pseudo}(T)\).
 We use this in \cref{djm-00L3} to deduce that the cartesian monoidal structure on \(\mathbb {S}\mathrm{pan}(\Set)\) classifies strict monoidal, strict double discrete opfibrations via lax monoidal, lax double functors.

-\subsection{Related work}
+\subsubsection{Related work}

-Late during the preparation of this work, we became aware of \cite{koudenburg-2022-doubledimensional}, where Koudenburg proves a general lifting theorem for Yoneda structures in the setting of (augmented virtual) equipments.
-The result likely subsumes ours, which should be an instance of his for certain (augmented virtual) equipments of tight two-sided discrete opfibrations in a suitable 2-category---we give a more detailed account of the relationship of the two in \cref{mc-003Q}, once all the necessary terminology has been introduced.
+Late during the preparation of this work, we became aware of \cite{koudenburgDoubledimensionalApproachFormal2022}, where Koudenburg proves a general lifting theorem for Yoneda structures in the setting of (augmented virtual) equipments.
+The result likely subsumes ours, which should be an instance of his for certain (augmented virtual) equipments of tight two-sided discrete opfibrations in a suitable 2-category---we give a more detailed account of the relationship of the two in \cref{app:koudenburg}, once all the necessary terminology has been introduced.

-However, this does not mean \emph{ibid.} makes the present work useless.
-First of all, ours is a very different approach---perhaps more elementary, if less general.
-Since we work 2-categorically rather than double-categorically, we provide an alternative point of view, one closer to the way most `2-algebra' has been developed so far Second, our \cref{djm-00KJ} deals with the question of strictness---which Koudenburg does not touch, since his theorem is stated in the general setting of colax \(T\)-algebras.
-Likewise, we give much attention on the question of tightness, i.e. strictness, of representables, and thus identify the notions of perfect (op)fibration and \(T\)-cartesian morphisms and objects.
+However, this does not mean \emph{ibid.} makes the present work useless: ours is a more elementary, if less general, approach; and since we work 2-categorically rather than double-categorically, we provide an alternative point of view, closer to the way most `2-algebra' has been developed so far.

+Finally, and somewhat aspirationally, we expect a connection with \emph{oriented category theory} \cite{gepner2025orientedcategorytheory}.
+Our theorem has an evidently \emph{oriented} flavour: we consider lax morphisms of lax algebras and even a lax classifier.
+Our arguments are fairly abstract, and it is reasonable to expect that they might extend to $\omega$-categories in a oriented way---lax all the way up.
+We'll leave the formulation and proof of this generalization up to an enterprising higher category theorist.